Hello, Traders and Investors welcome to “MultibaggerCalls.com”. Today I’m going to explain the Fundamental Analysis.

-This type of analysis helps to identify the Revenue growth, Future demand for product/services, Management quality, Micro and Macro factor which affect company/Industries growth.
+This type of analysis helps to identify the Revenue growth, Future demand for product/services, Management quality, Micro and Macro factors which affect company/Industries growth.

-Fundamental analysis is mostly followed by Investor who invests in stock for long-term.
+Fundamental analysis is mostly followed by Investor who invests in stock for the long-term.

 Note:- The Fundamental analysis is mostly used for Stocks, But You also can use fundamental analysis for any securities/bonds/commodities.